Businesses tied to Noem family got $600,000 in virus grants

 The Legislature approved the grant plan in October, but the family businesses benefitted from adjustments the Republican governor made.
 The plan initially capped grants at $100,000, but later in the month, with plentiful federal funds at their disposal, Noem’s administration adjusted the grant cap to $500,000.
 The governor also later opened up a second round of grant applications to businesses hurt by the pandemic from September to November.

-A total of 126 businesses across the state — less than 4% of grant applicants — received grants of $500,000 or more.
+A total of 126 businesses across the state — less than 4% of grant applicants — received grants of $500,000.
+Some received even more because they applied in both rounds of applications.
 There is no indication that Noem played a part in the allocation of funds.

 Noem — who is becoming a rising force in the GOP as the party tries to identify 2024 presidential candidates — once maintained part-ownership of the ranch, but her office said she no longer does.